Math-ias/scdr/README.md

 To install pull this project `git clone https://github.com/Math-ias/scdr.git` or however you like to do this, and edit the APIKEY file (create the APIKEY file in the directory if it doesn't exist).
 Change it to being your [Merriam-Webster Inc's API](http://www.dictionaryapi.com/) key.
 This key should be for the Merriam Webster's School Dictionary with Audio, you can see it [here](http://www.dictionaryapi.com/products/api-school-dictionary.htm).
 This program however might work with the other products on [dictionaryapi.com](http://www.dictionaryapi.com/).

+Note in order to install you will need a few python packages, namely [lxml](http://lxml.de/), [colorama](https://pypi.python.org/pypi/colorama/0.3.3).

 Merriam-Webster-Inc
 -------------------